Findomain/Findomain/README.md

 ## How to get Findomain Plus?

 It so easy, just make a monthly suscription to Patreon using the following button.
-You will receive the binaries in the email associated to your suscription account.
+You will receive the binaries in the inbox of your Patreon account.

 ## Patreon